vega/vega-lite/docs/Encoding-Mapping.md

-Vega-lite's top-level `encoding` property is a key-value mapping between encoding channels (`x`,`y`, `row`, `col`, `color`, `size`, `shape`, `text`, `detail`) and encoding property definitions.
+Vega-lite's top-level `encoding` property is a key-value mapping between encoding channels (`x`,`y`, `row`, `col`, `color`, `size`, `shape`, `text`, `detail`) and encoding definitions.

-Each encoding property definition object contains:
+Each encoding definition object contains:
 - a field reference to the variable by `name` or a constant value `value`
 - the variable's data `type`
 - its inline transformation including aggregation (`aggregate`), binning (`bin`), and time unit conversion (`timeUnit`).
-- optional configuration properties for `scale`, `axis`, and `legends` of the encoding channel.
+- optional configuration properties for `scale`, `axis`, and `legends`, `stack` of the encoding channel.

 __TODO: add missing parameters (band, channel specific properties)__

-# Common Encoding Properties
+# Encoding Properties

-Here are the list of common properties of the encoding property definition object:
+Here are the list of properties of the encoding property definition object:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |